compsocialscience/summer-institute/2019/teaching-learning-materials.md

 ### Istanbul, Turkey (Kadir Has University)

-Matti Nelimarkka and Akin Ünver, taught in English using R
+Matti Nelimarkka and Akin Unver, taught in English using R

 #### Slides